-A European Trade Paradigm for African Trade
+A European trade paradigm for African trade

-Europe’s current troubles with the Euro should not detract from its success in liberating intra-regional trade: this is a model worth Africa emulating.
+Europe's current troubles with the Euro should not detract from its success in liberating intra-regional trade: this is a model worth emulating Africa.
 The issue is timely since the African Union has a summit on trade and regional integration later this month.
 Regional integration is the ideal topic for the European Commission in its relations with Africa.
-Yet paradoxically, in recent years it has been urging the opposite: trying to pressure African governments into individual trade deals that would fracture Africa’s regional trade groups.
+Yet paradoxically, in recent years it has been urging the opposite: trying to pressure African governments into individual trade deals that would fracture Africa's regional trade groups.
 Fortunately the Commission now has an opportunity to get back to a more appropriate approach.

-The heart of the problem is that some African countries are classified by the United Nations as ‘Least Developed’ while others are not.
-The criteria for being classified as ‘Least Developed’ lack economic justification, and are indeed so bizarre as to beggar belief.
+At the heart of the problem is that some African countries are classified by the United Nations as ‘Least Developed' while others are not.
+The criteria for being classified as ‘Least Developed' lack economic justification, and are indeed so bizarre as to beggar belief.
 They have been adopted by the WTO only because they do not need to be negotiated.
 Under WTO rules, LDCs can benefit from non-reciprocated targeted market access concessions, but non-LDCs cannot.

 In turn, the European Commission has been concerned to be WTO compliant in any of its negotiations with Africa.
 Its non-reciprocal scheme, ‘Everything but Arms', applies only to LDCs, while its more general approach on trade relations with Africa, ‘Economic Partnership Agreements (EPA)', requires reciprocity: Europe will only liberalize in favour of those African countries that liberalize preferentially in favour of Europe.